With summer coming to an end in Lake Forest, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters need to be exchanged every several months, depending on the model you use.
+Furnace filters must be exchanged every few months, depending on the type you use.

 3. Clean the Inside